Children too old to play?

 Fourth, while engaging in pretend play with other children, they learn how to communicate, cooperate, negotiate, resolve conflicts, etc. This is the most natural way for children to become socialized.

-Fifth, participating in developing story lines through dramatic play, children become experts in telling stories in sequence, persevere in storytelling, learn to wait while others are talking.
-Their verbal skills develop much better.
+Fifth, participating in developing storylines through dramatic play enables children to become experts in telling stories in sequence, persevere in storytelling, and learn to wait while others are talking.
+Their verbal skills develop much better, and that is later strongly related to literacy…and much more:

 Sixth, they develop their imagination and divergent (lateral) thinking, i.e. they become capable of coming up with more than one solution to a problem, more than one approach, etc. – thus they grow up into more resourceful people.